 One of the biggest reasons for the rise and popularity of peer-to-peer fundraising is donors are more likely to support someone they trust (friend, family member, etc.) over a stranger soliciting donations.
 Hearing about a cause from a trusted friend or family member also creates an emotional affiliation for potential donors to your cause.
 P2P fundraising then becomes an excellent tool to have while bringing new friends and donors to your nonprofit.

-Benefits Of A P2P Campaign
+Benefits of a P2P Campaign

 - You can leverage the power of your supporters to spread the word about your campaign to meet your year-end fundraising goals.

 - By choosing to run a peer-to-peer fundraising campaign, you’ll mobilize your current supporters.
-Engaging them in the process will help get your campaign before the eyes of a potentially new prospective donor base.
+Engaging them in the process will help get your campaign before the eyes of a potential new prospective donor base.